klarna/klarna-on-demand-ios/doc/integration.md

 <a name="kia_registration_view_controller_delegate"></a>
 ####The KIARegistrationViewControllerDelegate protocol
-The registration view expects its delegate to comform to this protocol, which exposes three different types of callbacks:
+The registration view expects its delegate to conform to this protocol, which exposes three different types of callbacks:

 1. Registration complete - the user successfully completed the registration process, and has been assigned a token that you can use to place orders on the user's behalf.
 2. Registration cancelled - the user chose to back out of the registration process.